frzkstudio/frzkstudio/README.md

 ---

-## Data Analysis Notebooks
+## PowerPoint Presentation

-In addition to the projects, I also maintain a collection of Jupyter notebooks that demonstrate various data analysis techniques and exploratory data analysis (EDA).
-You can find them in the [Data Analysis Notebooks](data-analysis-notebooks/) directory.
+For simplicity, I have a collection of PowerPoint presentations covering various project data science and data analysis topics.
+You can find them in the [Google Drive](drive/ppt) directory.

 ---